elaval/casen-query-specs/system_prompts/interpreter.md

 - "porcentaje por sexo" WITHOUT specification → request clarification

 CATEGORICAL VARIABLES WITH IMPLICIT BINARIZATION:

+IMPORTANT:
+If the user refers to the variable as a whole (e.g., "tipo de hogar", "sistema de salud"), the system MUST NOT create a binary indicator and should use grouping instead.

 Many CASEN variables are categorical with a fixed, official set of values.
 When the user explicitly refers to ONE specific category of such variables,